DarlinVC/CRIPTOTRACKER-NODEJS-ANGULAR/README.md

 <p>This project is developed with angular and nodejs, using socket.io technology and the binance api for nodejs "node-binance-api".
 It is a mini app that shows in real time all the data of a cryptocurrency, in this case bitcoin.
 <br>
- In this project I use: Typescript on the client side and javascript on the server side.
+ In this project I use: Typescript, bootstrap on the client side and javascript on the server side.
 </p>

 <h3>How to install?</h3>